ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_hwk/proj02.md

 </li>
 </ol>

-(1) Teaching: One-on-tutoring with students in lab sections, specific strategies you used that worked well.
-Identify your strengths and areas for improvement
+(1) Teaching: This is a reflection on your one-on-tutoring with students in lab sections, highlight specific strategies you used that worked well.
+Identify your strengths and areas for improvement.
+Tell us about strategies from the CS190J plenary sessions that you applied to your tutoring, what worked well and where you would have liked to get more guidance

 (2) Research: Articles and papers read related to CS Education and key learning outcomes from your reading